aembke/fred.rs/docs/README.md

 If we think of the client as a series of routing adapters between a set of queues like this then it becomes much easier to reason about how the pipelining above should be implemented.
 All we really need to do is implement some policy checks in step 2 that determine whether we should wait for step 4 to finish before processing the next command in step 2.
 In most cases we want to write commands as quickly as possible, but in some cases maybe the client should wait (like `AUTH`, `HELLO`, blocking commands, etc).
 It may not be immediately obvious, but Tokio offers several easy ways to coordinate tasks like this.

-This is why the library uses a significantly more complicated message passing implementation.
+This is why the library uses a more complicated message passing implementation.
 The `auto_pipeline` flag controls this optimization and the benchmarking results show a dramatic improvement when enabled.

 ## Technical Overview